 So here’s hoping for Looking for Daphne sometime soon.
 No idea what it’s about – but I’ve heard it’s a stonking script!

-Cameron Sievers is a London trained theatre director, playwright, and novelist, and will stage his sixteenth production, The Gist, at Bard’s Apothecary, 24 Crossley Street (Melbourne CBD), in November ’22; at which time he will resume the war against the proposal culture and present both antidote and anathema to the creativity crisis.
+Cameron Sievers is a London trained theatre director and playwright.
+His first novel will be released in June ’23.
+His seventeenth production, The Molestation, will appear at Bard’s Apothecary (also in June ’23), at which time he will resume the war against the proposal culture and present both antidote and anathema to the creativity crisis.
 He posts once or twice a year, and thinks that this is a rule of thumb to which more people should subscribe.

 Copyright © Cameron Sievers, 2022